-Under Plan 1, the normal retirement age is 65, with a provision of age 60 for hazardous duty members.
-The earliest unreduced retirement can occur at age 65 with at least five years (60 months) of creditable service or at age 50 with at least 30 years of creditable service.
-The earliest reduced retirement can occur at age 55 with at least five years (60 months) of creditable service or age 50 with at least 10 years of creditable service.
+Under Plan 1, the normal retirement age is 65.
+The earliest unreduced retirement can occur at age 65 with at least five years (60 months) of service credit or at age 50 with at least 30 years of service credit.
+The earliest reduced retirement can occur at age 55 with at least five years (60 months) of service credit or age 50 with at least 10 years of service credit.